Saulos Chilima: Death

 On 10 June 2024, a Dornier 228 aircraft of the Malawi Defence Force carrying Chilima and eight others went missing in the Chikangawa Forest Reserve in the Northern Region while they were on their way to attend the funeral of former government minister Ralph Kasambara.
 President Lazarus Chakwera ordered a search and rescue operation after aviation officials were unable to contact the aircraft.
 On 11 June 2024, in a national address, Chakwera stated that Chilima and all the other passengers on the plane (including a former First Lady of Malawi, Patricia Shanil Muluzi) were confirmed dead in the crash.

 After Chilima's body was recovered, a state funeral service was held for him at the Bingu National Stadium in Lilongwe on 16 June, during which at least 41,000 people attended.
 He was buried on 17 June in his home village of Nsipe, in a ceremony that was also attended by Chakwera and former presidents Bakili Muluzi, Joyce Banda and Peter Mutharika.
 The memorial service for Chilima was held by his family at his grave site at Nsipe in Ntcheu a year after his death, with another memorial service being held the same day led by President Lazarus Chakwera at Nthungwa, the crash site.

 In October 2024, President Lazarus Chakwera established a Commission of Inquiry into the 10 June 2024 aircraft accident that killed Chilima and eight others.
 The commission was mandated under the Commissions of Inquiry Act and given power to summon witnesses, obtain records, and make recommendations.
 Its formation followed public calls, including from Chilima’s widow and civil society groups, for an independent probe into the crash.

+In February 2026, following public dissatisfaction with the commission's findings and a change in government, President Mutharika ordered a fresh inquiry into the crash, to be conducted by a parliamentary committee supported by a team of experts.
+This followed calls from various groups, including some of Chilima's supporters, and an earlier review of the commission's report by Justice Minister Charles Mhango.